meteor/blaze-tutorial/tutorial/simple-todos/08-methods.md

 Every newly created Meteor project has the `insecure` package installed by default.

-This package allows us to edit the database from the client as we said above, which is useful for quick prototyping.
+This package allows us to edit the database from the client, which is useful for quick prototyping.

 We need to remove it, because as the name suggests it is `insecure`.